Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions: Order and Diameter

 such $(a_0a_1)$ in $v$.

-The types of the $({\bf P}_2^{\rho-2},1)$-permutations $p({\bf P}_2^{\rho-2},1)$ above are defined as:
+The {\it types} of the $(\PP_2^{\rho-2},1)$-permutations $p(\PP_2^{\rho-2},1)$ above are defined as:

-with an auxiliary concept of {\it domination of transpositions by their pivot}, employed to the right of the first equal sign `$=$' in each case and expressed for each $p({\bf P}_2^{\rho-2},1)$ by means of parentheses containing the length, 1, of the pivot, $b=1$, followed by the parenthesized lengths of the transpositions it {\it dominates} as a fixed point completing corresponding lines.
-More generally, if $v$ is of the form $p(Q,a)$ in $V(H_\rho)$, then we take $\tau_\rho(v)=(1((2)^{2^{\rho-2}})).$
+with an auxiliary concept of {\it pivot domination of transpositions}, employed to the right of the second equal sign in each of the two cases and expressed in general for each $p(\PP_2^{\rho-2},1)$ by means of parentheses containing first the length, 1, of the pivot followed by the parenthesized lengths of the transpositions this pivot {\it dominates}.
+More generally, if $v$ is of the form $p(Q,a)$ in $V(H_\rho)$, then we take its type to be $\tau_\rho(v)=(1((2)^{2^{\rho-2}})).$